vise890/surveyor/README.md

-New features that should be developed by the next volunteer:

-If you publish the website please:
+# Surveyor
+Surveyor is a data entry software.
+The main features are:

+- Expandable surveys
+- Multiple survey sets (via cities)
+- Export capabilities
+- Basic graphing facilities

+This is a fork of my project for [Shelter Associates](http://shelter-associates.org/) to help them inputting data in their database, but with a bit of work, it could be adopted to be more flexible.

+Surveyor is quite messy at this stage.
+So use at your own risk.

+# If this gets published, please note:
-- Login and general security
+- Login and general security are not implemented
-- if the data entry system gets pushed to the cloud, a more serious approach to security should be taken.
+- A more serious approach to security should be taken.
 Data on the server side is often not validated (admin panel, many-to-one fields..)
-- Slumlevel data entry
 - Minify the jscript n use only the relevant bits of the jquery libraries (now the development, complete version of jquery is being used)
 - look through all the controller methods. some of them might be dangerous if used maliciously (e.g. empty folder can empty whatever folder if permissions are right)
 - ensure that validation rules check the length of the value entered. this must match the db field limit ( i haven't implemented this at all). you should do this and maybe tweak the db so that fields are only as long as they're needed.

-Really important stuff & BUGS
+# Next Features & Known BUGS
 - Add Delete/Edit capabilities for surveys
 - Add code to avoid duplicate surveys to be input.
-This should be done like this : if there is a house with the same house number in the same slum in the same city, don't add the survey
 - Apparently a few surveys are not being exported.
 Investigate the problem and fix it.

-Improvements to the data entry:
+## Improvements to the data entry:
 - Functionality to Rename drop down menu options (Update existing entries in the db AS WELL)
 - CRUD tabs and develop admin panel so that the tab a field belongs to can be changed
 - Improve the way fields are reordered (maybe by tab or something, make fields draggable to new tabs to change their tab .. etc)